peppedilillo/grb-trigger-algorithms/README.md

 This will run Poisson-FOCuS with exponential smoothing background assessment onto one week of data from Fermi-GBM.
-The test analyzes data from all Fermi-GBM detectors, binned at 16 ms using a python implementation of Poisson-FOCuS.
+The test analyzes data from all Fermi-GBM detectors, binned at 16 ms using a python implementation of Poisson-FOCuS, see `grb-trigger-algorithms/algorithms/pfocus_des.py`.
 It will take some time.
-To run the test move to `grb-trigger-algorithms/grb-trigger-algorithms` with your terminal and run `python realdata.py`.
+To run the test move to `grb-trigger-algorithms` with your terminal and run `python realdata.py`.
 The results from the experiment are saved in `grb-trigger-algorithms/real_data/logs`.

 ### 3. Detection performances

+This experiment tests the computational performances of different python algorithms (see `grb-trigger-algorithms/algorithms`).
+To run the test move to the `grb-trigger-algorithms` folder with your terminal and run `python realdata.py`.
+Results will be stored in `grb-trigger-algorithms/detection_performances/outputs`.
+We also provide scripts to plot and table the results, see `plot.py` and `table.py` in `grb-trigger-algorithms/detection_performances/`.

 ## Uninstalling